hteumeuleu/caniemail/_features/css-unit-initial.md

 notes: ""
 notes_by_num: {
     "1": "Partial.
 Webmail rendering doesn't work in IE.", "2": "Partial.
-Not supported with non Gmail accounts."
+Not supported with non Google accounts."
 }
 ---